-That heightened interest allowed the NGOs' status to strengthen, shaping the Rio Earth Summit into a major step forward for civil society engagement for this was the first time they were included into the official debate (Linnér & Selin, 2013), contrasting with Stockholm where the engagement was chiefly with scientific and technical NGOs.
-The prominent NGO blossoming was recognised in Agenda 21, one of the flagship UNCED outcomes, which in its third section Strengthening the Role of Major Groups, instituted the nine categories of Major Groups that are being used today.
+The heightened interest in environment and development strengthened the position of civil society and NGOs and contributed to shaping the Rio Earth Summit into a major step forward for civil society engagement.
+The non-state stakeholder community was brought actively into many of the debates in Rio.
+In a manner of speaking, this (Linnér & Selin, 2013), contrasted with what took place in 1972 in Stockholm where the engagement was chiefly with scientific and technical NGOs.
+The prominent NGO presence and participation was recognised in Agenda 21, one of the principal documents agreed to in Rio 1 in the section named Strengthening the Role of Major Groups, the nine categories of Major Groups that are being used today are identified and recognised.
 The term "major groups" was chosen by Maurice Strong to indicate a broader coverage than the traditional UN NGOs (Willets, 1996).

-It was in Rio 1992 that the belief became prominent that the inclusion of civil society groups within the UN system contributes towards transparency, increased legitimacy, and societal support for sustainability transitions across governance levels (Linnér & Selin, 2013; Willets, 1996).
-Specifically, Agenda 21 introduced the Major Groups approach, which established the dominant framework for stakeholder engagement in international processes related to sustainable development since that time.
-UNEP adopted the approach formally in 1996.
+Agenda 21 introduced the Major Groups approach, which established the dominant framework for stakeholder engagement in international processes related to sustainable development since that time.
+UNEP's Governing Council adopted the major groups framework formally in 1996.